Ambien has a

 Insomnia is a rising health concern with approximately

-Among the many sleep medications available, Belsomra and Ambien are some of the most common ones.
+Among the many sleep medications available, Belsomra and Ambien are two of the most common ones.
 The question you may have is “Which of these two is better?”
 Let’s find that out by exploring similarities, differences, and other details.

 What Is Belsomra?